gomezportillo/Intelligent_Systems/README.md

 ```
       build: to download the .osm file of the map of Ciudad Real
       test<n>: for executing different test the program with a right node
-      gui: for executing the grafical user interface
+      gui: for executing the grafical user interface (only on milestone4_gui)
       test_error: for executing the program with an invalid node
       clean: for deleting the binaries and temporaly files
-      remove_all: for removing the map you have previously downloaded